Joey's

 America’s best pizza joints

-Pizza lovers on a New Haven, Connecticut, pilgrimage might find it tough to decipher which Frank Pepe is truly the original.
-Lines form for the main location at 157 Wooster Street (the “new” Pepe's, since 1937), but less so for the Spot, just down the block at No. 163, which is only open Fridays through Sundays—though the latter is the first location, in business since 1925.
+Why we love it: Pizza lovers on a New Haven, Connecticut, pilgrimage might find it tough to decipher which Frank Pepe is truly the original.
+Lines form at 157 Wooster Street (the “new” Pepe's, since 1937), but the Spot, just down the block at 163, was the first location, in business since 1925.
 Don’t fret: Both use a coal-fired oven with a healthy patina of char, and both turn out excellent thin-crust pizzas that are unabashedly blackened and usually too big for whatever table you've managed to score.
-Pepe’s is justifiably famous for its bright-tasting original tomato pie and the white clam pizza with a generous helping of quahog clam meat—either one will haunt your future pizza fantasies.
+Pepe’s is justifiably famous for its white clam pizza with a generous helping of quahog clam meat—it will haunt your future pizza fantasies.

 Advertising

-Who would’ve suspected that a pioneer of the artisan pizza movement would come out of Phoenix?
+Why we love it: Who would’ve suspected that a pioneer of the artisan pizza movement would come out of Phoenix?
 Yet that’s exactly what Pizzeria Bianco’s Chris Bianco became when he opened his first location in the back of a grocery store in 1988.
-Bianco went on to win a James Beard award in 2003, which is no surprise to anyone who’s tasted his yeasty, charred pies (the Wiseguy, with roasted onions, house-smoked mozzarella and fennel sausage, is a favorite).
-He’s since expanded to multiple spots in Arizona, a Los Angeles location, and plans to open a restaurant in Napa Valley soon.
-Also in the Bianco portfolio is Pane Bianco, where brother Marco (who makes the pizza dough) turns out wood-fired bread and other Italian specialties.
+Bianco went on to win a James Beard Award in 2003, which is no surprise to anyone who’s tasted his yeasty, charred pies.
+The Wiseguy, with roasted onions, house-smoked mozzarella and fennel sausage, is a favorite.
+It captures what Pizzeria Bianco is known for: Simplicity executed with precision, delivering a perfect balance of smoke, salt and acidity in every bite.

 Advertising

-When it first opened, Pizzeria Beddia was only counter service, required long lines and only made 40 pizzas per night.
+Why we love it: When it first opened, Pizzeria Beddia was only counter service, required long lines and only made 40 pizzas per night.
 There was no phone, bathroom or seating, and orders were capped at two pies per party—cash only.
-After it was named “best pizza in America" in Bon Appetit’s, owner Joe Beddia expanded into a restaurant with proper seating, natural wine on tap, and side plates to pair with the pizza.
+After it was named “Best Pizza in America" by Bon Appétit, owner Joe Beddia expanded into a restaurant with proper seating, natural wine on tap, and side plates to pair with the pizza.
 The space may have changed, but the pies remain just as delicious—audibly crisp on the bottom and soft on top, fired in a 600-degree gas oven for 10 minutes.
 The final touch—based on a technique he learned from pizza master Dom DeMarco in Brooklyn—is generous shavings of aged Old Gold cheese and a drizzle of olive oil.
+Our favorite is the classic tomato pizza made with whole milk mozzarella; you can add optional toppings like pepperoni and Sicilian anchovies.

 Advertising